Bette Davis (1908-1989)

 Bette Davis

-Bette Davis was more than just a good actress, she was one of the cinema's greatest ever performers.
-In her long career of over 100 films spanning six decades, she reached new heights and set new acting standards in a variety of difficult, challenging roles.
-She fought her corner and blazed a trail for other actresses to follow and she did it in a male-dominated industry.
+Bette Davis was a brilliant actress who justly earned her reputation as one of cinema's greatest ever performers.
+In a glittering Hollywood career she made over 100 films spanning six decades, and she reached new heights and set new acting standards in a variety of difficult, challenging roles.
+In a male-dominated industry she fought her corner and blazed a trail for other actresses to follow.
 She changed Hollywood forever and she changed it for the better.

+When in October 1941 the Motion Picture Academy of Arts and Sciences voted to choose their first female President, there could only be one choice - Bette Davis.
 In 1977, Bette was the first woman to receive the American Film Institute's Lifetime Achievement Award.
-When the Motion Picture Academy of Arts and Sciences voted to choose their first female President, there could only be one choice - Bette Davis.

 Search Amazon for Bette Davis